NEHRU KA TEMPO

-A 2021-22 Project by IIT-Kharagpur Alumni from Nehru Hall to modernize Nehru Hall of Residence by providing amenities appropriate for the IITians of 2020's while retaining the charm and characteristics of the 1950's.
+A project by IIT-Kharagpur Nehru Hall Alumni to modernize Nehru Hall Residence by providing amenities appropriate for IITians of the 2020s’ while retaining the charm and characteristics of yore.

 1. NH Rooms: Modernize all rooms with proper wall and floor finishes, appropriate ergonomically correct furniture with storage, lighting, electronic networks, and improved climatic conditions.
 Improvements will also include common hallways, restrooms, and laundry amenities.

 2. Common Room: The only multi-purpose activity room is small, unventilated, deteriorating conditions and inadequate for larger gatherings.
 Proposal is to renovate it by adding a new mezzanine space (raising the roof), provide the latest audio-video capabilities, lighting and sound systems, flexible flooring and state-of-the-art amenities.

 3. Gymnasium: Create a new state-of-the-art gymnasium and recreation facility area with all finishes and equipment.

 4. Dining Hall System: The entire kitchen and dining facilities need to bring to modern standards.
 The dining hall itself needs to be re-organized creating a small short-order area; and an enlarged main dining hall.